Man City news: Premier League confirm investigation into possible FFP breach | Goal.com

 Among the allegations are suggestions City paid the families of young stars and that they fielded players in organised matches without an international transfer certificate.

-Chelsea have been banned for two years for 29 breaches of the rules over signing youngsters and have seen an appeal rejected by the Gianni Infantino-run body.
+Chelsea have been handed a two-transfer window ban for 29 breaches of the rules over signing youngsters and have seen an appeal to freeze the ban rejected by UEFA.